2022 Prize Descriptions

-In total, more than $1.2 Million in investment and cash prizes is expected to be awarded to the teams at the 2021 Rice Business Plan Competition.
+In total, more than $2 Million in investment and cash prizes was awarded to the teams at the 2022 Rice Business Plan Competition.
 Please read the prize descriptions throughout the document on the types of prizes, eligibility, and guidelines for claiming them.

 Prizes for Placement in Competition

 GOOSE Capital is proud to sponsor the Grand Prize Investment Award (“Grand Prize”) for the Rice Business Plan Competition this year, as it has since 2005.
 GOOSE Capital is an early stage investment firm comprised of successful serial entrepreneurs and Fortune 500 executives.
 GOOSE Capital invests ~$10 M annually in early-stage breakthrough technology ventures typically raising Seed and Series A rounds.
 GOOSE prides itself on helping startups navigate the complexities of business with the deep industry experience and business expertise within the GOOSE ranks.